 If you wish to secure all-round protection, you should purchase an insurance policy on the market that will meet your personal needs.

 Note: Insurance terms, conditions and premium of the insurance plan are subject to annual review without prior notice.

 All new non-local students are required to indicate their insurance enrolment decision during the online pre-enrolment process, whether they wish to enrol in the insurance plan or not.
-Continuing students will be asked to indicate their insurance enrolment decision through AIMS before the start of each academic year.
+Continuing students will be asked to indicate their insurance enrolment decision through Administrative Information Management System (AIMS) before the start of each academic year.

 For students who agree to enrol in the insurance plan, no advance payment of the premium is necessary.
 The premium will be charged to your student account.
 You will receive a payment notice within one month after enrolment.
 Please settle the payment before its due date to avoid surcharges and penalties.
 Students who do not pay the agreed insurance premium by the payment due date, the University may set a financial hold.
 No transcript or certificate will be issued until the amount is paid in full.